I have just completed a 363 cubic inch Dart block 302 style motor. The engine is 4.125 bore by 3.400 inch stroke with 9:1 compression.

 Air, cruise, power steering, power brakes, and 14 pounds of boost on a 363 cu in engine.

 The V3si Vortech, with stock Mustang HO pulleys (3.3 inch on supercharger) adds nice power, but the car is still OK on the street.
+I also have a V2ti I can swap in.

 I cleaned up all the port alignment issues and used a better, larger, air filter than the one Vortech supplies.
 Making these changes moved boost from around 8 pounds on my 302 with TFS heads and F cam, to over 15 pounds.
 I cleaned up the inlet system more when I installed the 363, and now it makes a solid 10 pounds of boost from 4000-6500 RPM.
 According to Vortech's calculator, my V3si Supercharger is spinning the impeller at 46,700 RPM.
 This is slower than the 52,000 RPM limit, so I downsized the supercharger pulley to 2.95 inches.
 This gave me 14 pounds of boost, which put the blower around the 52,000 RPM limit.
 This should be somewhere around 800 horsepower.